Insights from the Gaussian Processes Method for the FRB-associated X-ray Burst of SGR 1935+2154: Discussion

 \section{Discussion}

-We can build a physics scenario to understand the fitting results, especially the timescales derived in the SHO PSDs.
-When a system is disturbed, it will run out of a steady state.
-There must be a responding or retarding time that is determined by the characteristics of the system and the disturbance.
-After this time, the state of the system will vary because the disturbance injects energy.
-Meanwhile, there are some kinds of energy loss processes existing in the system.
-After a period of time, the system will achieve equilibrium when the energy net-exchange is zero.
+We can build a physics scenario to understand the fitting results, especially the timescales derived in SHO PSDs.
+When a system is disturbed by energy release, it will run out of a steady state.
+There must be a responding or retarding time that is determined by the characteristics of system and disturbance.
+In this stage, the system responds weakly to the disturbance (corresponding to the regime of $\nu^{-4}$ in the SHO PSD).
+After this timescale, the state of the system will vary significantly due to the disturbance of injection of energy.
+Meanwhile, there are some kinds of energy loss processes existing in system.
+After a period of time, system will achieve equilibrium when the energy net-exchange is zero.
 Note that there must still exist fluctuations around the equilibrium.

 Looking back at the SHO PSD, the short timescale corresponding to the broken frequency where the PSD index changes from -4 to -2 can be considered as the responding/retarding timescale; the long timescale corresponding to the broken frequency where the PSD index changes from -2 to 0 can be considered as the equilibrium/relax timescale.